dzekelid/events/_listings/meetup/2-open-events-get.md

         description: Return events scheduled within the given time range, defined by two times separated with a single comma
         type: string
+      - in: query
+        name: topic
+        description: Return events in the specified topic or topics specified by commas
+        type: string
+      - in: query
+        name: zip
+        description: A valid US zip code, limits the returned groups to those within radius miles
+        type: string
       responses:
         200:
           description: OK